josherrickson/stats-notes-old/Stata/randomselection.md

 <</dd_do>>
 ~~~~

-Now when we sort, we'll sort by `foriegn` first.
+Now when we sort, we'll sort by `foreign` first.

 ~~~~
 <<dd_do>>